pudly/schmopera-hugo/content/articles/spectacle-art-dragus-maximus.md

 ---
-title: "Spectacle & art: Dragus Maximus"
+title: "Spectacle &amp; art: Dragus Maximus"
 ---

 Heartbeat Opera's *Dragus Maximus: A Homersexual Opera Odyssey* was a treat for the eyes and ears and an appeal to the Love that unites us, of which we must constantly be reminded.